kmamal/node-sdl/README.md

 ## sdl.controller

 An SDL controller is an abstraction over [`joysticks`](#sdljoystick) based on the xbox360 controller: They have a dpad, two analog sticks, 4 buttons on the right (called A, B, X, Y), shoulder buttons (two of which might be axes) and 3 buttons in the middle ("Start", "Back" and usually some kind of logo-button called "Guide").
-The SDL controller abstraction uses the naming-conventions of xbox360/XInput for all supported devices (for example devices that have a similar layout, like the Playstation DualShock Controller, but different button names), so you'll know that for example `controllerInstance.axes.leftStickX` is always the x-axis of the left analog stick, or `controllerInstance.buttons.b` is always the rightmost buttons of the 4 buttons on the right.
+The SDL controller abstraction uses the naming-conventions of xbox360/XInput for all supported devices (for example devices that have a similar layout, like the Playstation DualShock Controller, but different button names), so you'll know that for example `controllerInstance.axes.leftStickX` is always the x-axis of the left analog stick, or `controllerInstance.buttons.b` is always the rightmost button of the 4 buttons on the right.
 This makes it easy to provide consistent input bindings, like "press B to jump, move around with the left analog stick".
 With a pure joystick instance it's impossible to know which axis or button corresponds to which physical axis/button on the device.

 Because controllers are an abstraction over joysticks, they operate on the same set of devices (if a joystick device and a controller device have the same id, then they refer to the same underlying physical device).
 For a joystick device to also be available as a controller device it needs a "mapping".
-A mapping is a string that consists of the device's name, it's GUID, and a series of pairings between one joystick axis/button and the corresponding controller axis/button name.
+A mapping is a string that consists of the device's GUID, it's name, and a series of pairings between one joystick axis/button and the corresponding controller axis/button name.
 See the sample output [`here`](#sdlcontrollerdevices) for an example.
 SDL has pretty good default controller mappings, but if you need more, there's a community sourced database available on https://github.com/gabomdq/SDL_GameControllerDB.
 You can add them via: